mtumilowicz/junit5-assertAll/README.md

 # junit5-assertAll
-Example of assertAll feature of Junit5.
+Example of `assertAll` feature of Junit5.

 _Reference_: https://junit.org/junit5/docs/current/user-guide/#writing-tests-assertions

 # project description
-* In a grouped assertion (assertAll) all assertions are executed, and any failures will be reported together.
+* In a grouped by `assertAll` all assertions are executed, and any failures will be reported together.
     * success
         ```